hunter-morabito/RESTfulLibrary/README.md

 * Demo - Working with Validation on PATCH
 * Demo - Logging Faults
 * Demo - Logging Errors and Other Information
+* Demo - Logging to a File
+* Summary